-An increasing number of IT leaders and C-suite executives are moving data and applications from the cloud to save money, improve security, and optimize their operations.
+An increasing number of IT leaders and C-suite executives are moving data and applications from the cloud to save money, improve data security, and optimize their operations.

 While moving businesses to the cloud can have many benefits, a growing number of IT leaders and C-suite executives are exploring other options, fueling the rise of cloud repatriation.
 This is the process of moving apps, services, and data off public clouds back in-house into data centers, private clouds, or hybrid setups.

-By moving data and applications from the cloud, businesses can realize cost savings, increase data privacy and security, optimize operations performance, offer strategic flexibility, and provide other benefits.
+By moving data and applications from the cloud, businesses can realize cost savings, increase privacy and data security, optimize operations performance, offer strategic flexibility, and provide other benefits.

 Consider the following information to help decide if cloud repatriation is right for your organization.